ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 If the client is a user, their user identity is added in one subjectAltName element otherName holding their uid attribute {{?RFC4519}} or email address {{?RFC9598}}.

-In the TLS connection the DANE-client-id extension is used to tell the server to use the certificate dNSName to find a DANE record including the public key of the certificate to be able to validate.
+In the TLS connection the DANE-client-id {{!I-D.ietf-dance-client-id}} extension is used to tell the server to use the certificate dNSName to find a DANE record including the public key of the certificate to be able to validate.
 If the server can validate the DNSSEC response, the server validates the certificate and completes the TLS connection setup.

 Using DANE to convey certificate information for authenticating TLS clients gives a not-yet-authenticated client the ability to trigger a DNS lookup on the server side of the TLS connection.